 View the Metrics pane on the bottom right:

-The Metrics pane displays three metrics at a time, initially F1 Score, True Positive Rate (Sensitivity), and Positive Prediction Value (Precision).
+The Metrics pane initially displays the F1 Score, True Positive Rate (Sensitivity), and Positive Prediction Value (Precision).
 You can set up to six metrics.

 To view different metrics, click Select metrics and select a new metric.

-You can only select three metrics to display, so if three are already selected, uncheck one to select a new metric.
-The new metrics display the next time you access the ROC Curve tab for any model until you change them.
+You can select up to six metrics to display.
+If you change the selection, new metrics display the next time you access the ROC Curve tab for any model until you change them again.